🇨🇭

 🗣️

 At any traditional Swiss restaurant, assume cream and butter are in play until confirmed otherwise.
-Ask about the cooking fat before ordering Rösti, ask about Rahm before any sauce or soup, and ask about table bread before eating it.
-Carry the German, French, and Italian scripts depending on your region — the language of the menu changes as you cross cantonal lines.
+Ask about the cooking fat before ordering Rosti, ask about Rahm before any sauce or soup, and ask about table bread before eating it.
+Carry the German, French, and Italian scripts separately.
+The language changes as you cross cantonal lines.

 03